ksylor/clarity-workshop-exercises/exercise-1/README.md

 3. In the form that opens, enter the project name - for your future sanity, use the same folder name that you created above.

-4. Leave everything else as-is - don't create a README or add gitignore or license files, and click the "Create Repository" button. (image)
+4. Leave everything else as-is - don't create a README or add gitignore or license files, and click the "Create Repository" button.

 5. In the next page, copy the url from the section labeled "Quick Setup" (image)